We believe in the dignity and value of every human life.

 Out of this committee’s past work has grown some monthly and biweekly gatherings for prayer at some of the group homes.All adults who wish to live a Gospel life are welcome.Responsibility is shared among all participants.It is a great way of getting new folks to join us on a HEC.

-This committee plans our social events which include an annual picnic, and dances and parties throughout the year.
+This committee plans our social events which include an annual picnic, and dances/gatherings throughout the year.

-Responsible for collecting news, organizing the newsletter, and getting the newsletter out.
+Responsible for collecting news, organizing the website and Facebook pages, and getting the word out about HEC to our community and beyond.

 HEC: A Varied Community